 The trackplan exists in several iterations, of which the first one was made with XtrkCad and later recreated in Trainz Railroad Simulator (T:ANE).
 This again was captured as an aerial screenshot and drawn over on my iPad.
 So there is quite a lot of leeway regarding radius and track geometry in the drawings below.

-I want to achieve a trackplan that offers interesting operations, is suitable for 1-3 crews and designed in a way the allows for uninterrupted work on the industrial trackage or on the classification yard trackage.
+I want to achieve a trackplan that offers interesting operations, is suitable for 1-3 crews and designed in a way that allows for uninterrupted work on the industrial trackage or on the classification yard trackage.
 The latter is combined with the barge loading, but that can easily be designed with a similar interruption free operation in mind.

 If this wouldn’t completely congest the aisles, it would even allow for more crews, but that’s another story.

-Including the barge on the deck plan left me without a passenger train station, which will probably now be situated on the far left side of the layout or left out entirely.
-There is still too much track on the layout, so eliminating some seems feasible.
 I will have to include enough trackage for the barge and classification yard, but not necessarily six tracks as shown in the image below.
 The plan above has a simpler trackplan, but sacrifices the interruption free barge operation.